effzehn/CountrySearch/README.md

 # CountrySearch
-A coding challenge solution
+A coding challenge solution for iOS 12.

-Given the following task:
+_Given the following task_
 As a user, I want to see which country I’m currently in from the app and in the today widget.
 Additionally I should be able to search for a country using free text, capital city or language code sorted closest/furthest to my current location.

 ### Technical Details